-Following are capsulized looks at this weekend's York-Adams League football games.
+Following are capsulized looks at this weekend's high school football games involving York-Adams League teams.